Curriculum Links

 At Whitgreave, PSHE (Personal, Social, Health and Economic Education) is taught under an umbrella that teachers and children call ‘Personal Development’.
 We labelled it this so that staff and children were really clear about how PSHE, RE, SMSC, BV and our Pupil Power Passports all align to support the personal development of the pupils.
 In these lessons, we look at life in our community, we learn how to be effective, responsible children.
 We challenge stereotypes and work together to be a cohesive team that cares for one another.

-Humanities at Whitgreave consists of the subjects: History, Geography, Religious Education (RE) and Modern Foreign Languages (MFL).
+Humanities at Whitgreave consists of History, Geography, Religious Education (RE) and Modern Foreign Languages (MFL).

 MFL